bloge/bloge/README.md

 ## About

 So...
 Bloge is another open source static website generator.
-Influenced by [metalsmith](https://github.com/segmentio/metalsmith).
+Inspired by [metalsmith](https://github.com/segmentio/metalsmith).
 Bloge is focused on simplicity, flexibility and elegance of API (just like doge).

+P.S.: temporary upload on bitbucket

 ## Features